vllm-project/vllm/docs/source/usage/torch_compile.rst

 ----------------

 Most models in vLLM are supported by ``torch.compile``.
 If a model is not supported, but you turn on ``torch.compile``, you will see a warning like ``torch.compile is turned on, but the model does not support it`` , and the ``torch.compile`` configs will be ignored.
 If you want to get this model supported, please file an issue.

+For text-only models, we compile the part of model from input token ids to final hidden states, excluding the lm head and logits processing.

+For multi-modality models,

 Feature Compatibility
 ---------------------